 The young courtiers who surrounded the Queen were probably wondering when she too would die.
 Bewigged, bejewelled, black-toothed, and caked with make-up, she must have seemed (at 59) ancient.

 The Oxford locals, kept some way off, were probably dazzled.

 And as for Gib’s “starveling poets”: in his biography of the Earl of Southampton, G P V Akrigg refers to a poem in Latin by John Sanford who describes him at Oxford as “…a lord of lofty line whom rich Southampton claims…as a great hero.
 There was present no one more comely, no young man more outstanding in learning, though his mouth scarcely yet blooms with tender down.”

-From this we may assume that Gib’s young Earl, who was almost 19, was not what we would call an early developer.
+From this we may assume that Gib’s young Earl, almost 19, was not what we would call an early developer.
 But, poets being what they are, that’s all we can believe.

 I couldn’t track down an online copy of the poem, but I’d be interested in what it had to say about the 26 year old Earl of Essex.
 As Elizabeth’s favourite nobleman, he was the one to curry favour with.